 The Connecticut River American Shad Sustainable Fishing Management Plan (SFMP) was developed by CT DEEP to fulfill the requirements of Amendment 3 to the Interstate Fishery Management Plan for American Shad and River Herring.
 This update provides information collected since the last SFMP update in 2017.
 CT DEEP proposes the continuation of both recreational and commercial shad fisheries in the Connecticut River, and continued monitoring of the three metrics currently used to gauge fishery sustainability: adult lift passage, juvenile abundance, and adult escapement.
-Commercial shad fishing will remain prohibited in all other rivers in the state.
-All river systems with recreational fisheries, other than the Connecticut River, will continue to remain "catch-and-release only" for American Shad.
+Commercial shad fisheries, other than the Connecticut River, will continue to remain "catch-and-release only" for American Shad.